 Click here for the biographies and professional interests of all our participating agents & editors.

-*Please note: Scholarship applications are open through July 2, and MWPA will make every effort to match scholarship recipients with their top choices of agents & editors, even if they are listed as full/wait list only.
+*Please note: The application deadline for the scholarship sponsored by Saba Sulaiman has been extended to August 10, and MWPA will make every effort to match the scholarship recipient with their top choices of agents & editors, even if their top choices are listed as full/wait list only.

 Each agent/editor will be available for 7-minute pitch sessions.
 Available time slots will be from 9:00 a.m. to 9:50 a.m., from 10:15 a.m. to 11:05 a.m., from 11:30 a.m. to 12:20 p.m., and from 1:00 p.m. to 1:50 p.m.
 Example: you could reserve 9:50 a.m. to 9:57 a.m. with Annie Hwang and 10:45 a.m. to 10:52 a.m. with Michelle Brower.